SebastianEggert/OpenWorkstation/README.md

 <a name="api"></a>
 ## OpenWorkstation API

 Building upon the [Opentrons API](https://github.com/Opentrons/opentrons), the OpenWorkstation API is a simple Python framework designed to allow the operation of hardware modules.
-Basic commands are written in the [Gcode language](https://en.wikipedia.org/wiki/G-code) to enable custimzation and make it accessible to anyone with basic programming skills.

 If you are familiar with python and comfortable running ``pip``, you can install OpenWorkstation API by running: